-[Update: 15 May 2020] Who is affected?
+[Update: 15 July 2020] Who is affected?
 In implementation of the agreement between the Federal Government and the Federal States of 16 March 2020, all Federal States implemented regulations on far-reaching closures of establishments and facilities open to the public.
 By agreement dated 15 April 2020, it was agreed to extend these restrictions with certain easings.
-The latest agreement of 6 May 2020 provides for a further gradual relaxation of the restrictions.
-In implementation of the latest agreement, in principle all stores are now allowed to reopen, regardless of the size of the sales area.
-Under the agreement of 6 May 2020, the Federal States can decide independently on the reopening of other establishments and facilities which have been closed so far.
+The agreement of 6 May 2020 provided for a further gradual relaxation of the restrictions.
+The Federal States decide independently on the reopening of other establishments and facilities which have been closed so far.
 This concerns in particular hotels and other accommodation for tourist purposes restaurants, bars, clubs, discos, pubs and similar establishments theater, operas, concert halls, movie theaters and similar institutions.
-Major events will remain prohibited until at least 31 August 2020.
-Furthermore, under the agreement of 6 May 2020, the Federal States have committed to ensuring that, in the case of localized outbreaks (i.e. in districts or municipalities with cumulatively more than 50 new infections per 100.000 residents within the last 7 days), a restriction concept is immediately implemented at the local level.
-Therefore, further restrictions may be enacted locally.
-[Update: 15 May 2020] What is prohibited?
+Furthermore the Federal States have committed to ensuring that, in the case of localized outbreaks (i.e. in districts or municipalities with cumulatively more than 50 new infections per 100.000 residents within the last 7 days), a restriction concept is immediately implemented at the local level, which has partly been the case.
+Further restrictions may be enacted locally.
+[Update: 15 July 2020] What is prohibited?
+On 17 June 2020, the Federal Government and the Federal States agreed that major events would remain prohibited until 31 October 2020.
+Special regulations for trade fairs and congresses are possible and have already been enacted by some states.
 Since the restrictions in place and the planned gradual reopening steps are implemented differently in each individual Federal State and further restrictions may be implemented at the local level, the current relevant laws of the respective Federal State, district and municipality should always be carefully reviewed.
-As far as service industries are prohibited, the provision of services outside of the business is generally also prohibited.
-[Update: 7 May 2020] What is permitted?
-To the extent that restaurants are still required to remain closed, take-away sales and deliveries remain permissible, as a rule, although special precautions must be taken with regard to hygiene.
+[Update: 15 July 2020] What is permitted?
+In implementation of the latest agreement between the Federal Government and the Federal States, in principle all stores are now allowed to reopen, regardless of the size of the sales area.
 Apart from the prohibited services, service providers may continue to offer their services, subject to the special hygiene requirements.
+For practically all commercial offers/activities, the permit is linked to compliance with special precautions and hygiene control guidelines; there are many business specific guidelines on this.